xitop/edzed/docs/sblocks.rst

   run with *stop_data*.

   **Guard time:**
-  The *guard_time* is the duration of a mandatory and uncancellable sleep after each run of the output task.
+  The *guard_time* is the duration in seconds of a mandatory and uncancellable sleep after each run of the output task.
 No output activity can happen during the sleep.
 The purpose is to limit the frequency of actions, for instance when controlling a hardware switch.
-  Default value is 0.0 [seconds], i.e. no guard_time.
-The *guard_time*
+  Default value is ``None`` for no guard_time, equivalent to 0.0 seconds.
-  must not be longer than the *stop_timeout*.
+  The *guard_time* must not be longer than the *stop_timeout*.

   .. note::